 Midwest Balloon Rides – A hot air balloon ride might not be considered an extreme sport, but it isn’t for the faint of heart.
 Give the gift of a beautiful scenery by purchasing a sunrise balloon ride over downtown Indianapolis.
 See the photos from my trip here.

 Naptown Roller Girls – Now in their 8th season, the Naptown Roller Girls offer entertainment for the whole family.
 If you’ve never been to a roller derby game, you’re truly missing out.
-John and I have been to several seasons now and we enjoy introducing people to the game.
+Rahul and I have been to several seasons now and we enjoy introducing people to the game.
 Purchase season tickets now or wait until it gets closer to the game for individual tickets.
 The first bout will be December 28, 2013.

 State Park Pass – For a mere $40, you can give the gift of exploration with a State Park Pass.
 All state parks charge a $5 entrance fee, but purchasing one of these park passes means you can visit as many parks throughout the state that you want without paying that fee.
-This is a great gift for families or friends who like to bike, hike, swim, travel, or just enjoy the beautifully scenery of Indiana.
-Purchase a Holiday Gift Pack for $99 a state park entrance permit, a 1-year subscription to Outdoor Indiana Magazine, and a gift card to a state park inn.
+This is a great gift for families or friends who like to bike, hike, swim, travel, or just enjoy the beautiful scenery of Indiana.
+Purchase a Holiday Gift Pack for $99 a state park entrance permit, a 1-year subscription to Outdoor Indiana Magazine, and a gift card to a state park in.

 Food for Thought: An Indiana Harvest – A book is an adventure?
 Well, if you decided to take a trip to see these artisans and farmers, it sure could be.
 But I couldn’t end this gift guide without mentioning it.
 Food for Thought has brought national attention to Indiana and is an essential publication for anyone interested in local food.